Corvus-AI/Text-to-Image/README.md

   - https://colab.research.google.com/github/dribnet/clipit/blob/master/demos/PixelDrawer.ipynb

-You can either use these links or you can open the notebook by using this chrome extension which opens notebooks in Colab directly : https://chrome.google.com/webstore/detail/open-in-colab/iogfkhleblhcpcekbiedikdehleodpjo
+You can either use these links or you can open the notebook by using this chrome extension which opens notebooks in Colab directly (if the links go down)  : https://chrome.google.com/webstore/detail/open-in-colab/iogfkhleblhcpcekbiedikdehleodpjo